Shopping for a new Honda Civic?

 Performance is one area where the 2014 Honda Civic is mostly unchanged--although some modest suspension changes (firmer springs, stiffer anti-roll bar, quieter bushings, and quicker steering ratio) go a long way toward making this staid compact sedan feel a little perkier again.
-Much of the lineup continues with the 140-horsepower, 1.8-liter four-cylinder engine, paired with either a five-speed manual or five-speed automatic transmission.
+Much of the lineup continues with the 140-horsepower, 1.8-liter four-cylinder engine.
+But for 2014, the five-speed automatic is being retired, in favor of a new continuously variable automatic transmission (CVT) -- or you can still get a five-speed manual on much of the lineup.
 Si models get a more muscly 201-hp, 2.4-liter four, and Civic Hybrid models will be back with their IMA mild-hybrid system that provides EPA ratings of 44 mpg, city and highway.

 Steering is probably still the biggest letdown; it's overly light and too quick.
 But the Civic's mild retuning gives it better composure.
 Ride quality feels a bit more settled than in the 2012 car.
 Front brake rotors also get an upgrade in size, although we've noted that brake feel is a little mushy.